 - The Carolina Student Council on Family Relations (CSCFR) is a registered student led organization that does community service, fundraising, and plans events for area children, youth, and families.
 Participation in CSCFR offers a place to network, participate in governance, and engage in community volunteering.
-For more information, please contact helyne@email.unc.edu - The School of Education Undergraduate Advisory Council (UAC) is made up of students from each of the School of Educations "program areas:" Human Development and Family Studies, UNC BEST, Music Education, Pre-MAT, and Education Minor.
+For more information, please contact helyne@email.unc.edu - The School of Education Undergraduate Advisory Council (UAC) is made up of students from each of the School of Educations "program areas:" Human Development and Family Studies, UNC BEST, Music Education, Pre-MAT, and the Education minor.

 The group seeks to foster community among SOE undergraduate students by providing engagement and professional development opportunities.
-Students interested in learning more about this group and its events should contact Program Advisor, Sarah Rowe. sarahrowe@unc.edu.
+Students interested in learning more about this group and its events should contact Program Advisor, Monique Rochon monique.rochon@unc.edu.